Discovering Data using HTTP Responses

 }

-Navigate back to the REST Collector Source page.
-From the top nav of your Cribl Stream Sandbox, select Manage > Data > Sources, then select Collectors > REST from the Data Sources page's tiles.
-Click Add Collector to open the REST > Add Collector modal, which provides the following options and fields.
+As with the previous modules, you create a new REST collector by selecting Manage > Data > Sources, then select Collectors > REST from the Data Sources page's tiles.
+Click Add Collector to open the REST > Add Collector modal.

 -